VinayakKapil/Dog-Vision/README.md

 ## Dataset

-Here's the dataset section with the Kaggle source mentioned:

 ---

-## Dataset

 The Dog Breed Recognition model was trained on the **[Dog Breed Identification Dataset](https://www.kaggle.com/c/dog-breed-identification)** from Kaggle.
 The dataset contains images of 120 distinct dog breeds and is widely used for image classification tasks in the domain of dog breed recognition.